Best Chase Balance Transfer Credit Cards

 What We Like: Chase Freedom Unlimited® is an excellent all-around credit card offer that can help you reduce the cost of existing debt, avoid interest on big purchases, and save money by earning rewards.

 For starters, new cardholders get an intro APR of 0% for 15 months on balance transfers and purchases.
-In addition, you’ll earn 1.5 - 5% cash back on every purchase you make.
+In addition, you’ll earn 1.5 - 5% cash back on every purchase you make and an initial bonus of $200 for spending $500 on purchases in the first 3 months.
 Plus, there’s no annual fee.

 What We Don’t Like: Chase Freedom Unlimited has the same balance transfer fee and high regular APR as the other Chase balance transfer options.